tfenster/presentations/2018-10 directions emea docker workshop/pres/pres.md

 - *Track 1:* **Docker on Windows**
 - *Track 2:* **Business Central on Docker**
 - *Track 3:* **navcontainerhelper**
-- *Track 4:* **Business Central with Azure Container Instances (ACI) and Azure Container Registry (ACR)**
+- *Track 4:* **Business Central with Azure Container Instances and Azure Container Registry**
 - *Track 5:* **Container high availability: Business Central using Compose and on Docker Swarm**

 ---

 ### Introduction to Docker<br />if you are not sure yet what this is

-- What is Docker?
-Leading cross platform software container environment
+- What is **Docker**?
+Leading cross platform *software container* environment
-- What is a Docker container and a Docker image?
+- What is a *Docker container* and a *Docker image*?
-  - An image is a template with the minimum amount of os, libraries and application binaries needed
+  - An image is a template with the *minimum amount of os, libraries and application binaries* needed
-  - A container is an instance of an image with an immutable base and it’s changes on top
+  - A container is an *instance of an image* with an immutable base and it’s changes on top
-  - A container is NOT a VM, you especially don’t have a GUI and nothing you can connect to with RDP!
+  - A container is *NOT a VM*, you especially don’t have a GUI and nothing you can connect to with RDP!
-- What is a Docker host?
-The (physical or virtual) machine where the containers are running
+- What is a *Docker host*?
+The (physical or virtual) machine where the *containers are running*
-- What is a Docker registry?
-A place where you and others can upload (push) and download (pull) images
+- What is a *Docker registry*?
+A place where you and others can *upload (push) and download (pull) images*
-- Why Docker?
+- *Why* Docker?
   - *Easy way* to ceate deployments / configuration in a *very stable and reliable* way (no "works here", helps a lot to avoid gaps between dev and ops)
   - *Better resource usage* than in vms, especially because there is no guest os as the host kernel is *directly users*
   - Big ecosystem of readily available images, primarily on Docker Hub